MaRuifeng/openLDAP-proxy/README.md

 LDAP_GROUP_OBJECTCLASS_MAPPING_4_groupOfNames=group
 ```

-Once the environment viriable file is properly configured, the `init_openldap_proxy.sh` script can be run to start the container.
+Once the environment viriable file is properly configured, run `docker-compose up -d` to start the container.
 All secret value entries contained in the environment variable file are encrypted by running the `encrypt_env_vars.sh` script.
 The service container should be up to support the execution of this script.

+Automated deployment scripts like `init_openldap_proxy.sh` etc. are also included.
+They are used in CI/CD pipelines where a Docker Trusted Registry is available to host the images.

 ## Test and Usage